dhk465/Guidia/README.md

 # symbolic_comp_one

-The first ICA Project in the Symbolic Computation class of Computing B.Sc.
-2021
+The first ICA Project in the Symbolic Computation class of Computing B.Sc. (grad. expected in 2021)

 ## Objectives

 	NOT specified yet

 	Creating a chatbot that answers a sentence that corresponds to a specified structure of the English language

 ## Installation